IanCEHwang/SupplyChain_Study/beer simulation game/README.md

 ### Simulate the beer simulation game in simpy.
-Assume each time step corre- sponds to one week.
+Assume each time step corresponds to one week.

 Consider the supply chain that is similar to what you played in in the game.